Site Inspections

 Live dashboard — inspection submissions appear as rows with traffic light status.
 Red means a defect or non-conformance requiring action.
 Amber means an item worth noting.
 Green means the inspection passed.
 Managers can filter by engineer, date, or site.

-PDF report — emailed to the manager within 90 seconds of the engineer completing the WhatsApp conversation.
+PDF report — emailed to the manager automatically once the engineer completes the WhatsApp conversation.
 Stored in the dashboard and available for download at any time.

 Managers do not need to chase engineers for forms or follow up on missing submissions.